python-gitlab/python-gitlab/docs/api-usage.rst

 .. warning::

-   The all=True option uses keyset pagination by default, if order_by="id" or if order_by is not supplied.
+   The all=True option uses keyset pagination by default if order_by is not supplied, or if order_by="id".

 .. code-block:: python